anetczuk/LinakDeskApp/README.md

 Moreover for unknown reason fixing *bluepy* permissions inside virtual environment can be ineffective leading to problems with scanning for nearby bluetooth devices.

-This problem can be worked arround by:
+This problem can solved by one of two workarounds:
 1. executing application with `sudo` (not recomended)
 2. passing device's address by command-line argument `./src/linakdeskctl --connect {device_mac_address}`